ksurajsingh/ksurajsingh.github.io/Readme.md

 # TODO [ Core Features ]

 - [ ] add studies - Benkyo
+- [ ] [EXPERIMENTAL] add a jp switch to switch to japanese any time someone wants - to add benkyo to learnings

 ## Bug
 - [ ] Find reason for Duplicate Ninja harroti blog